The Last Lieutenant: Plot

-The old sea-captain retires, but the next day German World War II occupation of Norway begins.
-He then kisses his wife good-bye and is off to Regiment HQ.
-There he finds a lack of leadership and morale that offends him.
-They even laugh at him and his out-dated uniform and discontinued second lieutenant officer-rank, that he had earned years before.
-He is sent with a few men to blow up a bridge.
-The young men laugh at him and generally ignore his advice.
-When the bridge fails to collapse, he does the job himself.
-He returns to HQ to find that its officers have voted to surrender.
-He leaves the HQ with a few men, taking trucks and supplies to continue the fight, often at odds with the remainder of army leadership.
-He rebuilds a small fighting unit with volunteers and draftees and he achieves some battlefield success.
-Eventually his men abandon him, and he faces a German attack alone.
+The old sea-captain retires, but the next day, German World War II invasion of Norway begins.
+He then kisses his wife goodbye and is off to Regiment HQ.
+There, he finds a lack of leadership and morale that offends him.
+They laugh at him and his outdated uniform and discontinue the second lieutenant officer rank that he had earned years before.
+He is then sent with a few men to blow up a bridge.
+The young men laugh at him and ignore the old sea-captain's advice on how to destroy the bridge effectively.
+When it fails to collapse, he completes the job himself.
+He then returns to HQ to find that its officers have voted to surrender.
+He leaves the HQ with a few men; taking trucks and supplies to continue the fight.
+He later goes on to rebuild a small fighting unit with volunteers and draftees and achieves some battlefield success.
+Eventually, his men abandon him and he faces a German attack alone.